HugoBlox/hugo-blox-builder/exampleSite/content/post/getting-started.md

 ## Installation

-1. Install [Hugo](https://gohugo.io/overview/installing/) and create a new website:
+1. [Install Hugo](https://georgecushen.com/create-your-website-with-hugo/#installing-hugo) and create a new website by typing the following commands in your *Terminal* or *Command Prompt* app:

         hugo new site my_website
         cd my_website